tefl/tesol certification guide (2026):

 At the same time, there are far more providers than there used to be, plus coupon sites and year-round “sale” promotions.
 That competition has dragged prices down and created huge gaps between what companies are marketing their headline price as (“Was $399!”) and what people actually pay (“Now $20!”).

-Accreditation Names a real accreditor and shows you how to verify it on their site.
-The accreditation company is used by more than one or two other TEFL companies.
-Vague badges or logos, no accreditor named, no way to confirm it's genuine.
-No verifiable client list.
+| Accreditation | Names a real accreditor and shows you how to verify it on their site.
+The accreditation company is used by more than one or two other TEFL companies. | Vague badges or logos, no accreditor named, no way to confirm it is genuine.
+No verifiable client list. |

-Website quality Looks modern, readable and cared for; clear policies and contact details.
-Looks like a rushed template, random stock images, poor design and broken links everywhere, unclear terms or policies
+| Website quality | Looks modern, readable and cared for; clear policies and contact details. | Looks like a rushed template, random stock images, poor design and broken links everywhere, unclear terms or policies. |

-Reviews & outcomes Has independent reviews and real stories from past students Only vague claims and no real outcomes displayed.
-No genuine reviews hosted on third-party platforms.
+| Reviews and outcomes | Has independent reviews and real stories from past students. | Only vague claims and no real outcomes displayed.
+No genuine reviews hosted on third-party platforms. |

-Support & contact Easy to contact, and replies sound human and helpful when you ask questions Hard to reach, pushy responses, or sound defensive when asked questions about legitimacy
+| Support and contact | Easy to contact, and replies sound human and helpful when you ask questions. | Hard to reach, pushy responses, or sound defensive when asked questions about legitimacy. |

-Sales tactics Fair, consistent pricing with occasional genuine promos Permanent "90% off", countdown timers that mysteriously reset, year-round "flash sales"
+| Sales tactics | Fair, consistent pricing with occasional genuine promos. | Permanent "90% off", countdown timers that mysteriously reset, year-round "flash sales". |

-• accredited and easy to verify
+- accredited and easy to verify

-• run by people who look like they clearly care about the course and their students
+- run by people who look like they clearly care about the course and their students

 5. accreditation: what it is and how to verify it

-Accreditation is basically quality control for TEFL courses.
+Short answer: Accreditation is basically quality control for TEFL courses.
 A genuine accrediting body (separate from the course provider) reviews the course content, assessments, policies and support, then approves it if it meets their standards.

 Employers expect an accredited TEFL certificate.
 The trouble is that the TEFL industry isn’t tightly regulated, so there are many fake or meaningless accreditations floating around.
 That’s why you should always verify accreditation instead of just trusting a logo.